sechan9999/Udacity-DRL-Nanodegree-Continuous-Control-Project/Report.md

 ![training plot](images/train_plot.png)

-But, of course, the condition for solving the environment is getting an average score over `+30` for all agents for **100** episodes, and 30 episodes of training does not meet the criterion.
+But, of course, the condition for solving the environment is getting an average score of at least `+30` for all agents over **100** episodes, and 30 episodes of training does not meet the criterion.

 Therefore, I evaluated the trained agent by running for additional 100 episodes without further training to ensure that my agent can, indeed, solve the environment.